kris-classes/restart-s1-2022/utils.md

 * Matthew Reynolds.
 The 3 utils are 'googlr', 'gitmux' and 'nnn'
 * Another goes here. etc.
 * Kumar .
-The 3 utils are bmon, exa and
+The 3 utils are bmon, exa and isitup